-By "data-centric parallelization" we mean a set of techniques for: (i) identification of non-overlapping application's dataflow regions and corresponding to them instructions; (ii) partitioning the data into subsets; and (iii) parallel processing of those subsets on the resources of the high performance computing system.
-For Semantic Web applications utilizing the data in such well-established formats as RDF [13], parallelization relies mainly on partitioning (decomposing) the RDF data set on the level of statements (triples), see Figure 2a.
+partitioning the data into subsets; and (iii) parallel processing of those subsets on the resources of the high performance computing system.
+For Semantic Web applications utilizing the data in such well-established formats as RDF [15], parallelization relies mainly on partitioning (decomposing) the RDF data set on the level of statements (triples), see Figure 4a.
 The ontology data (also often referred as tbox) usually remains unpartitioned as its size is relatively small as compared with the actual data (abox), so that it is just replicated among all the compute nodes.

 The Message-Passing Interface (MPI) is a process-based standard for parallel applications implementation.
 MPI processes are independent execution units that contain their own state information, use their own address spaces, and only interact with each other via interprocess communication mechanisms defined by MPI.
 Each MPI process can be executed on a dedicated compute node of the high performance architecture, i.e., without competing with the other processes in accessing the hardware, such as CPU and RAM, thus improving the application performance and achieving the algorithm speed-up.
-In case of the shared file system, such as Lustre [14], which is the most utilized file system standard of the modern HPC infrastructures, the MPI processes can effectively access the same file section in parallel without any considerable disk I/O bandwidth degradation.
-With regard to the data decomposition strategy presented in Figure 2a, each MPI process is responsible for processing the data partition assigned to it proportionally to the total number of the MPI processes (see Figure 2b).
+In case of the shared file system, such as Lustre [16], which is the most utilized file system standard of the modern HPC infrastructures, the MPI processes can effectively access the same file section in parallel without any considerable disk I/O bandwidth degradation.
+With regard to the data decomposition strategy presented in Figure 4a, each MPI process is responsible for processing the data partition assigned to it proportionally to the total number of the MPI processes (see Figure 4b).
 The position of any MPI process within the group of processes involved in the execution is identified by an integer R (rank) between 0 and N-1, where N is a total number of the launched MPI processes.
-The rank R is a unique integer identifier assigned incrementally and sequentially by the MPI runtime environment to every process.
-Both the MPI process's rank and the total number of the MPI processes can be acquired from within the application by using MPI standard functions, such as presented in Listing 1.
-The typical data processing workflow with MPI can be depicted as shown in Figure 3.
-The MPI jobs are executed by means of the mpirun command, which is an important part of any MPI implementation. mpirun controls several aspect of parallel program execution, in particular launches MPI processes under the job scheduling manager software like OpenPBS [15].
-The number of MPI processes to be started is provided with the -np parameter to mpirun.
-Normally, the number of MPI processes corresponds to the number of the compute nodes, reserved for the execution of parallel job.
-Once the MPI process is started, it can request its rank as well as the total number of the MPI processes associated with the same job.
-Based on the rank and total processes number, each MPI process can calculate the corresponding subset of the input data and process it.
-The data partitioning problem remains beyond the scope of this work; particularly for RDF, there is a number of well-established approaches discussed in several previous publications, e.g., horizontal [16], vertical [17], and workload driven [18] partitioning.
+The rank R is a unique integer identifier assigned incrementally and sequentially by the MPI run-time environment to every process.
+Both the MPI processes's rank and the total number of the MPI processes can be acquired from within the application by using MPI standard functions, such as presented in Listing 1.